 Click here to purchase The Sew Everything Workshop or view more information on Amazon.

 The Sewing Machine Classroom is an amazing book if you are new to sewing and want to learn how to use your sewing machine properly.
 After you have completed this book you will be a master with your machine.
 It will help you choose the best threads, fabric, feet and other materials to get the most out of your machine.

 One of the most valuable sections teaches you how to take care of your machine and even offers some lessons on how to fix it.
 Great book!

-This is one book that I buy for everyone.
+This is one book for beginners that I buy for everyone.
 The sewing machine maintenance section is worth the price of this book alone.
 If you can save yourself even just one trip to the repair shop, it is well worth it.
 Everyone should have this on their shelf.